zooniverse/tove/docs/arch/adr-03.md

 Pros:
 - allows for specifying read-only or write-only permissions on folders within the share using a shared access signature (SAS): this would give us more control in how we want to organize/store the generated zip files
 - can cache Azure file shares on on-premises file servers by using Azure File Sync for quick access
 - File Services uses the SMB protocol, which is the same protocol used on file directories on Mac and Windows machines.
-Therefore a file share can be mapped onto a drive on your machine, which is not possible with a blob container
+Therefore a file share can be mapped onto a drive on your machine.
+Note that a blob container can also be mounted as a file system using the [blobfuse](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux) tool.
 - Greater potential throughput

 Cons: